Exhibits

 Exhibits are held year-round in the Virginia Kelly Karnes Archives and Special Collections Research Center, located on the fourth floor of the Humanities, Social Science and Education Library in Stewart Center.

-Current Exhibition on Display:
+Exhibition on Display

 About the exhibit